Plan B Skateboards: 1994-1997: Ternasky's death, Revolution

 In 1994 Ternasky was killed in a car accident, leaving the ownership of the company mainly in the hands of Johnson with some of the ownership going to Way, McKay, and Michael Ternasky's wife.
 The group decided to temporarily shelve both the company and the team in 1998 following a period of gradual dissolution.
 McKay has explained, "That was just the end of that Plan B right there.
 Everything that happened after that, until it was, like, laid to rest for just a minute, was, to me, just doesn't really count.
 It just wasn't the same, trying to run Plan B, skate at the same time, and, be that young.
 It was just, you know, it was a tough thing."

 Ternasky's death was an incredibly significant event for both the skateboarding community and those people who were intensively involved with the Plan B brand; Danny Way stated in a December 2012 interview, "Mike was always like a brother to me.
-He definitely installed in me a lot of stuff that will be permanently in my mind.
+He definitely instilled in me a lot of stuff that will be permanently in my mind.
 When I'm really pushing myself sometimes, I have to remember sometimes, like, you know, I really will bring him up in my head and remember certain things he used to say to me and, and, that's, you know, sometimes how I get shit done."
 Mullen has also spoken publicly about his relationship with Ternasky and explained in a 2002 interview, "He was such a great person.
 He would lift you so high and that is why Plan B was what it was.
 And it was clear once Mike was gone that it was never the same."

 A fourth Plan B video was produced in 1997, entitled The Revolution, featuring Johnson, Way, McKay, and Mullen, but this was the final video project associated with the first phase of the company.
-The team roster for The Revolution video was: Rodney Mullen, Brian Johnson, Danny Way, Colin McKay, Rick McCrank, Brian Emmers, Matt Hensley, Pat Channita, Pat Duffy, and Jeremy Wray.
+The team roster for The Revolution video was: Rodney Mullen, Danny Way, Colin McKay, Rick McCrank, Brian Emmers, Matt Hensley, Pat Channita, Pat Duffy, and Jeremy Wray.